 Those who have a malignancy that is misinterpreted or missed entirely will not receive the proper, effective treatment they need.
 Even if the error is caught, the treatment may be delayed, allowing the disease to progress and ultimately reducing the patient’s overall chances of survival.
 In addition, patients who do not have a malignancy, but are who are diagnosed with a cancer they actually do not have, may endure harmful and unnecessary treatment.

-If you believe you have been injured because of a cancer misdiagnosis, get the help of an experienced, knowledgeable medical malpractice attorney.
+If you believe you have been injured because of a cancer misdiagnosis in CT, get the help of an experienced, knowledgeable medical malpractice attorney.
 Trying to resolve the issue yourself with a doctor, hospital, or insurance company without legal counsel could result in a settlement for far less than your case is actually worth.

-The medical malpractice attorneys at Berkowitz Hanna can help individuals who have been the victim of a cancer misdiagnosis.
+The CT medical malpractice legal team at Berkowitz Hanna can help individuals who have been the victim of a cancer misdiagnosis.
 We can discuss what happened and why, the applicable laws, and the best options for you to obtain fair compensation for your injuries.

 Other Practice Areas We Handle